igorkll/kiosk_firmware/README.md

 ### completed
 * make the settings menu close automatically after 10 seconds of inactivity when the menu is open
 * the ability to activate full access to the kiosk system (including root rights) for the site with a single check mark.
 This will be a big security hole, but it will allow you to, for example, connect to payment terminals
+* selecting audio output and audio input in the GUI